vikingsurfeur/eco_it_studi/README.md

 - No Quiz form validation yet...

 ## Contact Me
-If you are interested in working with me on open source projects, I'm up for it!
+If you are interested to working with me on open source projects, I'm up for it!
 I am still a beginner but I have a good foundation in JS / TS / Node / React and PHP / Symfony / API Platform.

 See You!
 D.Bouscarle